• Skip to main content

 • Garlic - This garlic avocado dip is best with fresh garlic.
 I use 1 large clove, you can use 2 if you are a big garlic lover!

 • Plain Yogurt - I love plain yogurt in dips!
 It's a healthier and better tasting alternative to mayo or sour cream based dips.
-If you aren't used to plain yogurt, try it for breakfast with granola, berries and a drizzle of honey.
+If you aren't used to plain yogurt, try it for breakfast with Homemade Almond Granola, berries and a drizzle of honey.
 We also use it in our protein pancake recipe and as a topping for chili or tacos in place of sour cream.

 • Lemon - Fresh is best!
-The lemon adds a bright fresh flavor but it also helps preserve the avocado so it won't oxidize as quickly.
+The lemon adds a bright fresh flavor, but it also helps preserve the avocado so it won't oxidize and brown as quickly.
 A lime can be substituted for a different flavor!

 • Salt and Pepper - For a dip with only a few ingredients, salt and pepper is really important to enhance the flavors!